 This resource includes bibliographic records and full text covering areas related to criminal justice and criminology.
 The increasing globalization of criminology is reflected here with its coverage of journals from around the world.

-The Statistical Abstract of the United States is a compilation of social, political and economic statistics.
-The focus is on national data, but some tables cover regions, states, cities, and comparative international statistics.
-It is divided into broad sections such as Population, Health and Nutrition, Education, Foreign Commerce and Aid, Prices and many others.
-Each table identifies the source of the data.
-Tables can be downloaded in .xls or .pdf format.
+A compilation of social, political and economic statistics, focused on national data, but some tables cover regions, states, cities, and comparative international statistics.
+Divided into sections such as Population, Health and Nutrition, Education, Foreign Commerce and Aid, Prices, etc. Tables identify source of data and can be downloaded in .xls or .pdf format.

 This database contains US and non-US news sources; legal materials: cases, statutes, law journals and other secondary law resources; and company and financial information on millions of United States and international companies and executives.